 Interacting with other pets

-Hedgehogs can Interact with Other Pets
+1. Hedgehogs Can Interact with Other Pets

 You might have seen a picture of a hedgehog sleeping next to a cat, or a hedgehog playing with a dog.
 I have seen tons.
 Believe it or not, hedgehogs can form bonds with other pets.

-Interactions with Other Pets Should be Monitored
+2. Interactions with Other Pets Should be Monitored

 Your pets should be monitored when together until you are sure they get along and will be safe together.

-Hedgehog Health with Other Animals
+3. Hedgehog Health with Other Animals

 It is possible for bacteria to travel from one animal to another.
 You should be cautious about this.
 A small disease in one pet can be a big problem in your hedgehog.

 Zoonotic diseases are diseases that can travel from animals to humans.